-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

-This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the year ended December 31, 2021 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
-This MD&A is dated March 24, 2022 and should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended December 31, 2021.
-The audited consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-Unless specified otherwise, all dollar amounts are in Canadian dollars.
+This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the three-month period ended March 31, 2022 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
+This MD&A is dated May 9, 2022 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and related notes for the three-month period ended March 31, 2022.
+The unaudited condensed interim consolidated financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full financial statements.
+This MD&A should also be read in conjunction with the audited annual consolidated financial statements for the years ended December 31, 2021 and 2020, prepared in accordance with International Counting Standards ("IFRS"), and the 2021 annual MD&A. Unless specified otherwise, all dollar amounts are in Canadian dollars.